 Brains to Brawn

-While hyperscalers (Amazon -AMZN, Alphabet- GOOGL, Meta – META, and Microsoft – MSFT) and NVIDIA continue to command headlines and trillions in market valuation, the real stock market action has shifted toward smaller companies solving critical datacenter bottlenecks.
-The first bottleneck was Nvidia chips, the brains of AI, but the spectacular growth of AI has ballooned the physical scale of data centers, creating infrastructure constraints.
+While hyperscalers (Amazon -AMZN, Alphabet- GOOGL, Meta – META, and Microsoft – MSFT) and NVIDIA (NVDA) continue to command headlines and trillions in market valuation, the real stock market action has shifted toward smaller companies solving critical datacenter bottlenecks.
+The first AI bottleneck was Nvidia chips, the brains of AI, but the spectacular growth of AI has ballooned the physical scale of data centers, creating infrastructure constraints.
 The brawn, like power management, cooling, and network speed, are now the bottlenecks to AI development and have become the key areas of industry and investor focus.

 The AI arms race is moving past the focus from merely buying chips to creating the physical capacity to run them.
 The massive infrastructure spend by hyperscalers—often seen as maintenance to keep up with faster AI hardware—is hitting physical limits.
 As a result, the companies addressing these bottlenecks are the new AI darlings of Wall Street.